-3) Hadoop will be everywhere: gone are the days when people though Hadoop and Spark were just fads.
+3) Hadoop will be everywhere.
+Gone are the days when people thought Hadoop and Spark were just fads.
 According to Forrester, 100% of enterprises will be using Hadoop in the next 24 months.
 If your team is not looking at Hadoop today, you may be at risk of falling behind.
 To find out how you compare to your industry peers, take the 2016 Big Data Maturity survey here.

 4) Stop TALKING about Spark.
 Close to 75% of your company's data goes unused, according to Forrester.
 Business users might like the idea that you're using Spark but realistically, most of the technical concepts are lost on them if they can't use the data.
 So while you'll surely have a great time this week learning about the latest on Spark, don't go back to your company and evangelize the technology, focus on making data accessible.